-Millions of people are oppressed and abused annually through human exploitation, which occurs in a variety of forms in our culture today.
-Due to recent high-profile cases and community action, the issue is coming more into the light as communities begin to demand change and action.
+Millions are oppressed and abused annually through human exploitation, which occurs in a variety of forms in our culture today.
+The issue is coming more into the light as communities begin to demand change and action.

 CSBC Women’s Ministries & Missions provides a Christian response to human exploitation through awareness training and resources related to a condition of the human spirit – the misuse of our relationships with other people – human exploitation.